Early Detection of Myocardial Infarction in Low-Quality Echocardiography: Abstract

 \section{Abstract}

-Myocardial infarction (MI), or commonly known as \textit{heart attack}, is a life-threatening worldwide health problem from which 32.4 million of people suffer each year.
-Early diagnosis and treatment of MI are crucial to prevent further heart tissue damages.
-However, MI detection in early stages is challenging because the symptoms are not easy to distinguish in electrocardiography findings or biochemical marker values found in the blood.
-Echocardiography is a noninvasive clinical tool for a more accurate early MI diagnosis, which is used to analyze the regional wall motion abnormalities.
-When echocardiography quality is poor, the diagnosis becomes a challenging and sometimes infeasible task even for a cardiologist.
-In this paper, we introduce a three-phase approach for early MI detection in low-quality echocardiography: 1) segmentation of the \textit{entire} left ventricle (LV) wall of the heart using \textit{state-of-the-art} deep learning model, 2) analysis of the segmented LV wall by feature engineering, and 3) early MI detection.
-The main contributions of this study are: highly accurate segmentation of the LV wall from low-resolution (both temporal and spatial) and noisy echocardiographic data, generating the segmentation ground-truth at pixel-level for the unannotated dataset using pseudo labeling approach, and composition of the first public echocardiographic dataset (HMC-QU) labeled by the cardiologists at the Hamad Medical Corporation Hospital in Qatar.
+Myocardial infarction (MI), or commonly known as \textit{heart attack}, is a life-threatening health problem worldwide from which 32.4 million people suffer each year.
+Early diagnosis and treatment of MI are crucial to prevent further heart tissue damages or death.
+The earliest and most reliable sign of ischemia is \textit{regional wall motion abnormality} (RWMA) of the affected part of the ventricular muscle.
+Echocardiography can easily, inexpensively, and non-invasively exhibit the RWMA.
+In this paper, we introduce a three-phase approach for early MI detection in low-quality echocardiography: 1) segmentation of the \textit{entire} left ventricle (LV) wall using a state-of-the-art deep learning model, 2) analysis of the segmented LV wall by feature engineering, and 3) early MI detection.
+The main contributions of this study are highly accurate segmentation of the LV wall from low-quality echocardiography, pseudo labeling approach for ground-truth formation of the unannotated LV wall, and the first public echocardiographic dataset (HMC-QU)\footnote{The benchmark HMC-QU dataset is publicly shared at the repository \href{https://www.kaggle.com/aysendegerli/hmcqu-dataset}{https://www.kaggle.com/aysendegerli/hmcqu-dataset}.} for MI detection.
 Furthermore, the outputs of the proposed approach can significantly help cardiologists for a better assessment of the LV wall characteristics.
-The proposed method is evaluated in a 5-fold cross validation scheme on the HMC-QU dataset.
-The proposed approach has achieved an average level of 95.72\% sensitivity and 99.58\% specificity for the LV wall segmentation, and 85.97\% sensitivity, 74.03\% specificity, and 86.85\% precision for MI detection.
+The proposed approach has achieved 95.72\% sensitivity and 99.58\% specificity for the LV wall segmentation, and 85.97\% sensitivity, 74.03\% specificity, and 86.85\% precision for MI detection on the HMC-QU dataset.